chefcramer/MechaCar_Statistical_Analysis/README.md

 The R-Squared Value is .71, which means that around 70% of the variability of the data can be explained using this linear regression model.
 As i have learned in this module, the closer to 1 a R-Squared value is, the better a model is at predicting data.
 The P-Value for the model is 5.35e-11 (a VERY small p-value) there is clearly some significant statistical relationships in this data.

+## Summary Statistics on Suspension Coils

+Using the